coraxcode/phostint/README.md

 - An output that appears between the last journal write and an apply is journalled before anything is painted on it, so a crash can never turn a tint into the new "original".
-- If the journal exists but cannot be parsed, it is **kept** (renamed `.corrupt`) rather than deleted, and `status` grows a permanent `attention="..."` note: in that one case the captured baseline may already be tinted and only you can decide to force a neutral ramp.
+- If the journal exists but cannot be read or parsed, the daemon **refuses to start**.
+That is the one case where it cannot know whether the ramps on screen are pristine or already tinted, and guessing would silently make a tint permanent.
+The file is kept (renamed `.corrupt`), and you choose:
+  `phostint emergency-reset --identity` for a neutral baseline, or `phostint start --accept-current` to accept what is on screen.
+A journal that merely does not exist is *not* this case — "unreadable" and "absent" are distinguished, including permission errors and symlink substitution.
+- An over-long control command is rejected outright, never executed
+  truncated: `brightness 100000…` cut short would otherwise become a valid, completely different command.
 - `emergency-reset` tries, in order: a running daemon (via socket, 10 s timeout), then the journal (gamma **and** backlight).
 It works even when X is unreachable (backlight-only recovery).
 If neither is usable it stops and